pypyr/docs/content/docs/getting-started/variables.md

 Use [pypyr.steps.configvars]({{< ref "/docs/steps/configvars" >}}) to inject
 your config values into the pipeline.

+### inject variables from shortcut
+You can initialize your global variables by setting `args` on a [shortcut]({{< ref "/docs/pipelines/shortcuts" >}}).

+A shortcut allows you to save longer command sequences so you can use a friendly short alias to run a pipeline with complex input arguments.

 ## local variables
 You can set a variable that is only in scope for the current step using the [in decorator]({{< ref "/docs/decorators/in" >}}).